Commercial Photography Pricing: What To Know

 You’ll know if your rate is competitive by comparing it to the prices set by other commercial photographers in your area.
 If you are new to commercial photography, you may want to consider starting at a lower rate than your ideal base rate + expenses and then raising your rate once you have some experience under your belt (we’ll discuss when you know it’s time to raise your rates later in this article).

 Bill for extras and add-ons

 It’s perfectly reasonable to bill a client for anything that involves extra work, time, or equipment.
-Just make sure to talk to the client before the event about costs so your commercial photography pricing and rate are clear to them — this way they aren’t surprised by the bill after the shoot!
+Just make sure to talk to the client before the event about costs so your commercial photography pricing and rate are clear to them.
+This ensures the bill doesn’t surprise them after the shoot!

 A common cost for photography is travel.
 If you have to travel outside the city or town you live in, you will likely want to charge the client for travel costs to get to the shoot.
-If you are driving, you can make it simple by billing the client using the government rate for mileage (the 2021 rate is $0.56 a mile).
+You can make it simple by billing the client using the government rate for mileage (the 2023 rate is 62.5 cents a mile).
 If a client expects you to fly to a location to shoot, make sure you are clear on whether they are paying for you to fly or reimbursing you for the cost.

-Also, let your client know beforehand what equipment you plan on bringing to the shoot and what else is available at an additional cost.
+Also, let your client know beforehand what equipment you plan on bringing to the shoot.
+This is also a good time to tell them what else is available for an additional fee.
 For example, you can let them know you normally bring certain diffusers, diffusion materials, and lighting gels but if they require specialized color correction filters or color effect filters, it will cost extra.

 Find your niche

 Once you have a few gigs under your belt, work on finding the niche that sets you apart from the competition.
 Find your niche by asking yourself what type of commercial photography you enjoy shooting the most, what the largest commercial photography need is in your area, and what sets you apart from the competition.